Testing High-dimensional Nonstationary Time Series: CLT for extreme eigenvalues of the sample correlation matrix of high-dimensional random walks without cross-sectional dependence

 i.e.

-Moreover, we also need the following result in the Chapter 4.2 of \cite{shiryaev2019probability} to deal with the infinite sum of independent random variables: \begin{lem}[Kolmogorov and Khinchin] Let \(\{\xi_n:n\in\mathbb{N}^+\}\) be a sequence of independent random variables such that \(\mathbb{E}[\xi_n]=0\) for all \(n\), then if
+Moreover, we also need the following result to deal with the infinite sum of independent random variables: \begin{lem}[Chapter 4.2, \cite{shiryaev2019probability}] Let \(\{\xi_n:n\in\mathbb{N}^+\}\) be a sequence of independent random variables such that \(\mathbb{E}[\xi_n]=0\) for all \(n\), then if